Placement | Credit by Exam

 Language placement tests are offered twice a year in August and January.
-The next tests will be held on August 17, 2016 from 9:00am - 2:00pm for Arabic, and 9am - 12:00pm for Persian/Turkish/Hebrew.
-Click here to sign up for the Arabic test, or click here to sign up for either the Hebrew, Persian or Turkish tests.
+The next test will be held on Friday, January 13, 2017, location TBA.
+Online sign up for the Arabic, Hebrew, Persian or Turkish test is now available.

 Please contact Katie Aslan at email@example.com if you have questions about language placement.

 A credit by exam (CBE) evaluation determines which courses in the language sequence a student may claim credit for based on his/her current proficiency level.
 This test is only open to current UT Austin students.
 These evaluations are typically taken by students who wish to fulfill the language requirement or receive credit for one or more courses in the language sequence but DO NOT intend to continue their study of that language at UT.
 CBE credit is available for ARA 601C & 611C, HEB 601C & 611C, PRS 601C & 611C, and TUR 601C & 611C, which are the department's first-year language sequences.
 Note: Study guides are not provided for the test.

 - Exercises in reading and writing

 - Exam scheduled for three hours, though participants may finish in less time